WICG/spatial-navigation/README.md

 - In the future, the input mechanism for smart devices will change to something like voice command, hand gesture, and gaze direction, but the key-based interface will never disappear, even though it'll be used as a secondary method.
 The key-based interface used to be evaluated as one of the most intuitive ways with a strong sense feedback of finger after pushing a key, as if it's inconvenient a touch-based keyboard without any physical keys.

+**Q. I would like to raise an issue or idea about spatial navigation.**
-**Q. Please put any question in the following links:**
+- Please put any question via the following two links:
 - [Issues](https://github.com/w3c/csswg-drafts/labels/css-nav-1) in CSS WG for spec issues
 - [Issues](https://github.com/WICG/spatial-navigation/issues) in WICG WG for any other issues
 - Everything for the spatial navigation is welcome! :D

 ## Reference
 - WICD Core 1.0 Working Group Note (W3C)
   - https://www.w3.org/TR/WICD/#focus-handling
-- JavaScript library targeting to Firefox OS (Mozilla)
+- A JavaScript library targeting to Firefox OS (Mozilla)
   - https://github.com/luke-chang/js-spatial-navigation
-- JavaScript library targeting to LG webOS platform (LG Electronics)
+- A JavaScript library targeting to LG webOS platform (LG Electronics)
   - https://github.com/enactjs/enact/tree/master/packages/spotlight
   - https://github.com/enyojs/spotlight (deprecated a few years ago)
 - Pass the Remote: User Input on TV Devices (Netflix Tech Blog)